Khalilou Fadiga: Internazionale

-Fadiga moved to Inter Milan in the summer of 2003, but the discovery of heart problems did not allow him to feature for the Italian club, apart from appearing in a few friendly games during the Summer.
-He was released from the San Siro side after just one season, but decided against retirement despite the heart problems.
+Fadiga moved to Internazionale in the summer of 2003, but the discovery of heart problems did not allow him to feature for the Italian club, apart from appearing in a few friendly games during the summer.
+He was released from the San Siro side after just one season but decided against retirement despite his heart problems.

 Bolton Wanderers

-English club Bolton Wanderers signed Fadiga for the 2004–05 season, after he passed a medical.
-However, before he made an appearance for Bolton, he collapsed prior to a match in October, and had to be fitted with a defibrillator due to an irregular heartbeat.
+English club Bolton Wanderers signed Fadiga for the 2004–05 season after he passed a medical.
+However, before he made an appearance for Bolton, he collapsed prior to a match in the Carling Cup at home to Tottenham Hotspur F.C. in October, and had to be fitted with a defibrillator due to an irregular heartbeat.
 Despite stating his desire to return to the game, medical specialists urged him to retire, warning that if during a game his chest was knocked the defibrillator could fail, leading to instant death.
 However, following a period of rest and passing a medical, Fadiga returned to the Bolton squad in early 2005 and played in five games.

-At the start of the 2005–06 campaign Fadiga was loaned to Derby County of the Football League Championship, making four appearances.
-On his return to the Reebok Stadium he took part in ten games, two of them in the UEFA Cup, before eventually being released in May 2006.
+At the start of the 2005–06 campaign, Fadiga was loaned to Derby County of the Football League Championship, making four appearances.
+On his return to the Reebok Stadium, he took part in ten games, two of them in the UEFA Cup, before eventually being released in May 2006.

 Coventry City

 Without a club at the start of the 2006–07 season, he went on trial with Portsmouth and played for their reserve team.
-He also had trials at Watford and Hull City before eventually signing a four-month contract with Coventry City on 23 February 2007.
-In April 2007 he suffered a serious Achilles injury in the home game against Preston and it ended his time at Coventry.
+He also had trials at Watford and Hull City, before eventually signing a four-month contract with Coventry City on 23 February 2007.
+In April 2007, he suffered a serious achilles injury in the home game against Preston, and it ended his time at Coventry.

 Return to Belgium

-He has since been released and returned to his wife's homeland signing with AA Gent.
-After one year he moved in June 2008 to K.F.C.
-Germinal Beerschot, but left Beerschot after short time in December 2008.
-He signed for Third Division club KSV Temse in 2011 before retiring from the game.
+He returned to his wife's homeland, signing with AA Gent.
+After one year, he moved in June 2008 to Germinal Beerschot, but left Beerschot after short time in December 2008.
+He signed for Third Division club KSV Temse in 2011, before retiring from the game.

 Personal life

-Fadiga is married with a Belgian and has two kids, Noah and Naoel.
-Noah followed in his footsteps as a professional footballer.
+Fadiga is married to a Belgian woman and has two kids, Noah and Naoel.
+Noah followed in his footsteps in becoming a professional footballer.
+Fadiga also holds Belgian nationality.